Everything-Explained/web-client/src/views/faq/levels.md

 title: levels
 author: Jaeiya

+## WHAT ARE LEVELS
 When we talk about levels in **Noumenae** we're talking about **Message Levels**.
 When you send a message using chat, you have a chance to gain some [XP] towards the next level.
-Each level comes with its own name and each name relates to how invested a user is in chatting.
+Each level comes with its own title and each title relates to the users contribution to the site.

+Although it sounds nice to gain points everytime you send a message, this is not the case.
+You only have a *chance* to gain points, so as to prevent any spamming. **Not all messages give you points**.

-> Higher level does NOT mean better messages; it just means more time spent chatting.
+> Higher level does **NOT** mean better messages; it just means more time spent chatting.

-## level names
+## LEVEL NAMES

+- Neophyte
 - Roused
 - Curious
+- Engaged
 - Spirited
 - Beholden
 - Ardent